brian7704/OpenTAKServer-docs/docs/email.md

 ***

+OpenTAKServer uses [Flask-Mail](https://pythonhosted.org/Flask-Mail/) is used to handle emails.
-Email support is disabled by default.
-Enabling it also enables the following features:
+Enabling email support also enables the following features:

 - User account self registration
 - Password reset - Without email, only administrators can change a user's password if they forget it